Modron (Judges Guild): Plot summary

-Modron is a scenario describing the village of Modron and a nearby underwater adventure, each with a large map.
-It includes both village and underwater encounters.
+Modron is an adventure scenario which details the village of Modron and includes an underwater adventure that takes place near the village, with a large map for the village and adventure.
+The book presents encounters for both the village and underwater area.

-Modron is a water goddess whose city was somehow preserved in a battle between her worshippers and the worshippers of her rival god, Proteus.
-Proteus' people's homes were destroyed, but a new city was built on top of the ruins.
-Explorers in the city can find a myriad of wealth and adventures.
-Several characters are sketchily described for the players, if they choose to use them.
+The city of the water goddess Modron survived when her worshippers battled the worshippers of her rival god Proteus.
+While the homes of the Proteus worshippers were destroyed, they constructed a new city over the ruins, which still hold wealth and the promise of adventures.
+The adventure briefly describes several characters that the playerscan use if they choose.

 Publication history

 Modron was written by Bob Bledsaw and Gary Adams, and was published by Judges Guild in 1978 as a 16-page digest-sized book with a blue cover and two large maps.
 Judges Guild published a second edition in 1980.

-A listing of cumulative sales from 1981 shows that Modron sold over 15,000 units.
+A cumulative sales listing shows that Modron sold over 15,000 units by 1981.